If you haven’t ticked off the must do Auckland tourist destinations on this list then you really haven’t seen Auckland.

 Shopping, Food, Drinks and a beautiful beach.

 Takapuna is Newmarket’s biggest rival for shopping capital of Auckland.
 There’s a large mall and plenty of high street shopping as well.
 Where Takapuna wins is it’s restaurants, bars and nightlife.
 Oh and did we mention the beach.

 Takapuna beach is well worth a visit for any tourist.
 It’s a safe swimming beach with white sand and a park.
 It faces Rangitoto Island offering great photo opportunities of the iconic island volcano.
 You can take a bus from downtown Auckland or take a Ferry to Devonport and a bus from there.
 It’s slower and more expensive to go via Devonport but way more fun.

 Shop in the morning, lunch, afternoon at the beach, followed by dinner.
 Taxi or Uber back to the city after dark, buses are less frequent outside of peak hours.

 You can see Rangitoto Island from most of Auckland’s best suburbs.
 It’s Auckland youngest volcano at only 600 years old.
 But don’t worry it’s extinct now, so perfectly safe to visit.

-You can get there by Ferry from downtown Auckland, or you can take a kayak tour from Mission Bay.
+You can get there by Ferry from downtown Auckland, book a tour, or you can take a kayak tour from Mission Bay.
 If you are young and fit take the evening kayak tour.
 It’s about an hour and a half paddle out to the island, a 1 hour hike to the top to watch the sunset, and then a 40 minute hike back down and an hour and a half starlite paddle back to the lights of Auckland city.

 If you’re not up for the paddle then the ferry is the best option.
 The hike is about 1 hour and is uphill all the way.
 There are some great natural lava tunnels on the way.
 You can find your way through them with the light of a phone, but a flashlight is better.